Double-Ended Palindromic Trees in Linear Time: Introduction

+In the occurrence recording method in Section \ref{sec:intro-occurrence-recording}, we find a construction of the reduced sets $S\rbra*{s, v}$ with only $O\rbra*{1}$ amortized modifications per operation, but still need extra $O\rbra*{\log\rbra*{n}}$ binary tree operations to maintain them.
+Digging further into the reduced sets, we find that they have a unique minimal choice (see Lemma \ref{lemma:relation-sv-surface}).
+Inspired by this, we identify a class of substring occurrences, called surfaces (see Definition \ref{def:surface}), that can characterize how palindromic substrings are distributed in the string.
+Surprisingly, the unique minimal choice of the reduced sets consists exclusively of all surfaces.

-Inspired by the reduced sets in the occurrence recording method (see Lemma \ref{lemma:relation-sv-surface}), we identify a class of substrings, called surfaces (see Definition \ref{def:surface}), that can characterize how palindromic substrings are distributed in the string.
-Roughly speaking, a surface in a string $s$ is a palindromic substring of $s$ that is not a prefix or suffix of any other palindromic substrings of $s$.
-The name ``surface'' is chosen to denote not being ``covered'' by anyone else.
+Roughly speaking, a surface in a string $s$ is a palindromic substring occurrence of $s$ that is not a prefix or suffix of any other palindromic substring occurrences of $s$.
+The name ``surface'' is chosen to denote not being ``covered'' by any other entities.
 Intuitively, long palindromes derive shorter ones, but a surface is such a palindrome that is not implied by any other palindromes.
-For better understanding, Lemma \ref{lemma:def-surface} gives an alternative definition of surfaces.
 For example, in the string $s = abacaba$, $s\substr{1}{7}$ is a surface but $s\substr{1}{3}$ is not because $s\substr{1}{3}$ is a palindromic proper prefix of, therefore ``covered'' by, $s\substr{1}{7}$.
 In other words, surface $s\substr{1}{7}$ naturally implies shorter palindromes $s\substr{1}{3}$ and $s\substr{5}{7}$.
+See Section \ref{sec:discussion-surfaces} for more discussions about surfaces.